epinio/epinio/docs/user/tutorials/quickstart.md

 epinio push sample sample-app
 ```

 where `sample` is the name you want to give to your application.
-This name has to be unique within the targeted organization in Epinio. `sample-app` is path to the directory where your application's code resides.
+This name has to be unique within the targeted namespace in Epinio. `sample-app` is path to the directory where your application's code resides.

 Note that the path argument is __optional__.
 If not specified the __current working directory__ will be used.
 Always ensure that the chosen directory contains a supported application.